-You might also know that the information contained in your credit reports from each bureau has a strong influence on what type of credit you have access to.
+You might also know that the information contained in your credit report from each of the three major credit bureaus influences what type of credit you can access.

-From getting approved for a credit card to getting the lowest interest rates on a loan, the credit bureaus are basically the gatekeepers to better credit offers.
-But why are there three different credit bureaus and why exactly do they matter?
+The credit bureaus are basically the gatekeepers to better credit offers, from getting approved for a new credit card to getting the lowest interest rates on a loan.
+But why are there three credit bureaus, and why exactly do they matter?
 What is the difference between them?

 Read on to unravel the mystery surrounding these important institutions.

 Learn how credit repair professionals can assist you in disputing inaccuracies on your credit report.